South China AA: Early history

 but in the next nine it won every time, right through until the last FECG to be held in 1934.
 On that occasion China was a joint winner with Japan.
 Throughout these tournaments, the majority of the China team was composed of SCAA players.

-Amid the post-WWII competition from league rivals like Eastern, Kitchee, Seiko, KMB, Sing Tao, Jardine, Lai Sun, Bulova, Happy Valley and Double Flower, SCAA had a long and successful time in the top-tier league.
+Amid the post-WWII competition from league rivals like Eastern, Kitchee, Seiko, KMB, Sing Tao, Jardine, Lai Sun, Bulova, Happy Valley and Double Flower, SCAA remained a regular participant in the top-tier league and achieved sustained success during the period.

 In 1920, South China which began as a club called the South China Athletic Association founded by Mok Hing.

 In Asian competitions, South China were runners-up in the 1993–94 Asian Cup Winners' Cup final against Al Qadsiah, after having lost 2-6 on aggregate.
 Nonetheless, this is to date still the best result for Hong Kong clubs in Asian competitions.

 Around 1920–1922, the club formally adopted the present name of South China Athletic Association and diversified into other sports such as basketball.

-Outside Hong Kong and Asia, South China not only played well in international club friendlies against Santos, Juventus, Tottenham Hotspur and LA Galaxy, they also had produced many great Hong Kong footballers over the years.
+Outside Hong Kong and Asia, South China not only played in international club friendlies against Santos, Juventus, Tottenham Hotspur and LA Galaxy, they also had produced many Hong Kong footballers over the years.